 Ph.D candidate (2012-1016) in the Department of Political and Social Sciences (SPS) at the European University Institute in Florence.
 I hold a Master of Research in Sociology and Dempography from the University Pompeu Fabra, and a Master degree in Public and Social Policies at the IDEC-UPF- John Hopkings University.
 I completed my B.A. degree in Sociology at the University of Barcelona, and colaborated as a research assistant in the Institute of Childhood and the Urban World (CIIMU, 2009-2012) in Barcelona.
 I also worked as a research assistant a thet R+D project: Unaccompanied Migrant Children in Spain, in the Emergint group IFAM (Pere Tarrés Fundation, 2008).
 Currently I am interested on educational inequalities, and compared educational systems, focusing on the strategies used by high social strata to segregate themselves into different educational systems.

-Elizabeth Vaquera is assistant professor in the Department of Sociology at the University of South Florida (Tampa, USA).
+Elizabeth Vaquera is associate professor, with tenure, in the Department of Sociology at the University of South Florida (Tampa, USA).
 She joined USF in 2007 after completing her PhD at the University of Pennsylvania.
 Her research interests include social and emotional well-being of a few vulnerable and diverse groups, especially children and immigrant and minority groups.
 Her work has appeared in a number of peer-reviewed journals including Child Development, Social Science and Medicine, Social Science Research, The Sociological Quarterly, The Hispanic Journal of Behavioral Sciences, or Social Science Quarterly, among others, and has received support from U.S. federal funding agencies such as the National Science Foundation and the National Institutes of Health.
 With researchers at AINSR, she has coauthored the book Childhood and the Future: New realities, new challenges (2010).
 Her latest book, Education and Immigration (with G. Kao and K. Goyette) explores the educational outcomes of post-1965 immigrants and their children in the U.S. by focusing on the overlaps between immigrant status and race and ethnic background.

 Is a sociologist with an interest in structural processes and their effects on citizens´ perception of immigration.
 She is writing her dissertation under the direction of Prof. Saskia Sassen.
 Her thesis reveals the mechanisms underlying anti-foreigner sentiment (or the lack thereof) in two multi-ethnic and multi-national welfare states: Belgium and Spain.
 She uses data from the European Social Survey, Eurostat, the Migrant Integration Policy Index, interviews with immigration experts and ethnographic fieldwork to examine the extent to which the distribution and manifestation of anti-foreigner sentiment is a product of regional regulations of immigrants' integration, labor market participation, and political rights.
 She has received several awards and grants, and published her research in peer-reviewed journals.